saradrk/pro2-project/Docs/README.txt

 If the the classifier has already been trained on the training set and the csv files still exist, the classifier does not train again and the existing files are used as classification model.
+Classification with training and predicting can take about 4-7 minutes and just predicting about 40-60 seconds.

 3: Unittests